 “Dads used to be very intentional about fathering their children.
 They knew how pivotal their influence was.
 But because so many fathers today don’t know who they are or what they are doing, they end up doing very little.
 And because they are not training their sons how to be responsible men, the culture is stepping in and subtly emasculating them.”

 January is traditionally a time for making resolutions.
-This year, these two books—The Resolution for Men and The Resolution for Women—offer not only a list of resolutions, but also the encouragement and inspiration to aspire to and achieve those resolutions.
-Grab a book, invite some close friends to read it with you, and may 2012 be the year that we make a difference in our families and our world.
+These two books—The Resolution for Men and The Resolution for Women—offer not only a list of resolutions, but also the encouragement and inspiration to aspire to and achieve those resolutions.
+Grab a book, invite some close friends to read it with you, and may this be the year that we make a difference in our families and our world.

 “The seed that fell on good soil are those who hear the word and commit themselves to it with a good and upright heart.
 Through their resolve, they bear fruit.” ~ Luke 8:15 CEB